-7.2.
-The Transport Regulations establish requirements for segregation of packages that include dose criteria to be used for the calculation of segregation distances.
+- 7.2.
+The Transport Regulations establish requirements for the segregation of packages that include the dose criteria to be used for the calculation of segregation distances.
 Specifically, para.
-562 of the Transport Regulations states:

-- "Packages, overpacks and freight containers containing radioactive material and unpackaged radioactive material shall be segregated during transport and during storage in transit: - (a) From workers in regularly occupied working areas by distances calculated using a dose criterion of 5 mSv in a year and conservative model parameters; - (b) From members of the public in areas where the public has regular access by distances calculated using a dose criterion of 1 mSv in a year and conservative model parameters". - 7.3.
-Paragraph 563 of the Transport Regulations states: - "Category II-YELLOW or III-YELLOW packages or overpacks shall not be carried in compartments occupied by passengers, except those exclusively reserved for couriers specially authorized to accompany such packages or overpacks." - 7.4.
-Example calculations for establishing minimum segregation distances are provided in Appendix III of SSG-26 (Rev. 1) [6].
-The International Maritime Organization has established two methods for satisfying segregation requirements in respect of transport by sea, as illustrated in Annex VIII, which is an excerpt from Ref.
+562 of the Transport Regulations states: - "Packages, overpacks and freight containers containing radioactive material and unpackaged radioactive material shall be segregated during transport and during storage in transit: - (a) From workers in regularly occupied working areas by distances calculated using a dose criterion of 5 mSv in a year and conservative model parameters; - (b) From members of the public in areas where the public has regular access by distances calculated using a dose criterion of 1 mSv in a year and conservative model parameters". - 7.3.
+Paragraph 563 of the Transport Regulations states:

+"Category II-YELLOW or III-YELLOW packages or overpacks shall not be carried in compartments occupied by passengers, except those exclusively reserved for couriers specially authorized to accompany such packages or overpacks."

+- 7.4.
+Example calculations for establishing minimum segregation distances are provided in appendix III to SSG-26 (Rev. 1) [6].
+The International Maritime Organization has established two methods for satisfying segregation requirements for transport by sea, as illustrated in Annex VIII to this Safety Guide, which is an excerpt from Ref.
 [5]. - 7.5.
-Segregation distances that correspond to the total TI of a consignment have historically been presented in segregation tables that have been developed for different modes of transport (See Appendix III of SSG-26 (Rev. 1) [6] and Annex VIII of this Safety Guide).
-Assessments of exposures during air transport [13], [14] and sea transport [12] have shown that the use of such segregation tables has resulted in public exposures well below dose limits, and doses to workers not involved in direct handling that are below 1 mSv in a year.
+Segregation distances that correspond to the total TI of a consignment have historically been presented in segregation tables developed for different modes of transport (see appendix III to SSG-26 (Rev. 1) [6] and Annex VIII to this Safety Guide).
+Assessments of exposures during air transport [13, 14] and sea transport [12] have shown that the use of such segregation tables has resulted in public exposures well below dose limits and doses to workers not involved in direct handling that are below 1 mSv in a year.
 However, the use of segregation distances does not in itself ensure that protection is optimized (see paras 5.28-5.33). - 7.6.
-With regard to the incorporation of segregation measures into an RPP, consideration should also be given to segregation from undeveloped photographic film and other dangerous goods: see para.
-562 (c) and (d) of the Transport Regulations.
-If applicable, requirements for the spacing of packages containing fissile material from each other (see paras.
-568 and 569 of the Transport Regulations) should also be taken into account (see also Annex I, para I-22).
+With regard to the incorporation of segregation measures into an RPP, consideration should also be given to segregation from undeveloped photographic film and other dangerous goods (see para.
+562(c) and (d) of the Transport Regulations).
+If applicable, requirements for the spacing of packages containing fissile material from one another (see paras 568 and 569 of the Transport Regulations) should also be taken into account (see also para.
+I-22 of Annex I to this Safety Guide).